Boulder, CO – “You’ve Almost Reached Sally Taylor” – Sept 27, 1999

 “Hey, you’ve almost reached Sally Taylor.
 I’m out of town for a month and a half and won’t be checking this machine ‘til the end of September so I hope you don’t need a ride to the emergency room or an urgent answer to a math problem unless it’s 294.56… and then, well, you’re welcome.
 Call you in the fall.”
 A beep preceded a flood of old messages that crackled from my ancient, crusty machine.
 They were from people I’d forgotten were friends inviting me to parties long since over.
 There was one from my mom reminding me to call her best friend on her birthday and one from Dad who forgot I was on the road and wanted to make sure I renewed my passport.

-In the clean house I’d meant to leave myself to return to, I crawled under a familiar blanket, put on my stupid sky-blue retainer with the glitter tiger on it, which I’ll have to wear for the rest of my life (thanks Dr. Lempshin) and set myself an alarm for 10 am.
-Then, with a sigh, I blissfully fell asleep for the next 30 hours.
+In the clean house I’d meant to leave myself to return to, I crawled under a familiar blanket, put on my stupid sky-blue retainer, which I’ll have to wear for the rest of my life (thanks Dr. Lempshin).
+I then set myself an alarm for 10 am with a sigh and blissfully fell asleep for the next 30 hours.

 Reader interactions